Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 Painkillers: What are They and What Do They Do?

-Painkillers (also called pain relievers, or analgesics) are medications used to treat and manage pain1.
+Painkillers (also called pain relievers or analgesics) are medications used to treat and manage pain1.
 They include:

-• acetaminophen (also known as paracetamol)
+• Acetaminophen (also known as paracetamol)

 • nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen or aspirin)